Funding Success for Accounting and Finance Students

 - The Director (or designate) of the School of Accounting and Finance

 - Two School of Accounting and Finance alumni

 - The Chair of the Accounting and Finance Student Association

 - The President of the Accounting and Finance Student Association

-Hamza Syed is one of the four elected directors and serves as the head of Marketing and Promotions.
-He is currently in his fourth year of the Accounting and Financial Management program.
-In his free time, he enjoys binging Netflix series, hanging out with friends and watching interviews of his favorite artists (J. Cole, Kendrick Lamar, Kanye West).
+Maria Li is one of the four elected directors and serves as head of Marketing of the AFEF Board.
+She is currently in her fourth year of the Accounting and Financial Management program.
+Outside of school, Maria enjoys going on walks with her dog and reading!

 David Ha is the designated representative for the School of Accounting and Finance.
 David graduated with a Masters of Accounting and a Bachelors of Accounting and Financial Management.
 After several years of professional practice as a Chartered Professional Accountant, David is now a faculty member in the School of Accounting and Finance and teaches business courses.
 David enjoys being active, travelling, and hiking.

 The Constitution was created with the scope of defining the function, purpose, powers, and general administration for the Fund.
 The Constitution is a body of fundamental principles or established precedents to which AFEF is governed.